 Alvor has undergone significant development in recent decades, but much of the building has been managed responsibly and kept fairly low-rise.
 This destination suits visitors looking for a simple, serene location with a laidback ambience.

 The Old Town offers typical Portuguese charm with its narrow, cobbled streets.
 The riverfront and beach are attractive, and an alluring draw for tourists seeking a sun-kissed beach holiday.

 Alvor is the ideal resort for a relaxing family holiday, offering a perfect combination of traditional fishing village charm and modern amenities.

 Alvor suffered heavy losses as a result of the 1755 earthquake, but there are still interesting historical remains to see.
 It is also known, historically, as the town where King João II died in 1495.

-As with other locations in the Algarve, Alvor enjoys long hot summers and pleasant spring and autumn seasons.
-July and August are the height of the tourist season.
+As with other locations in the Algarve, Alvor enjoys long hot summers and pleasant spring and autumn seasons, with July and August being the height of the tourist season.

-For tourists, Alvor pretty much closes down for winter in October and re-opens at Easter.
-The town is extremely quiet during winter.
+For tourists, Alvor pretty much closes down for winter (in October) and re-opens at Easter, and the town is extremely quiet during these colder months.

 Faro Airport is 73 kilometres east of Alvor, less than an hour away by car.

-To get from Faro airport to Alvor by public transport requires two buses and one long train journey and, depending on connections, this can take more than four hours.
+Getting from Faro Airport to Alvor by public transport requires two buses and one long train journey and, depending on connections, this can take more than four hours.

 The best way to get to Alvor from the airport is by private transfer, either by sharing a car or on one of the transfer shuttle coaches.

 For day trips, there are regular buses from Alvor to Lagos and Portimão.

 The riverfront is one of Alvor’s most idyllic settings.
 It’s the perfect place to sit and watch the world go by, as fishing boats come and go.